 It was always so pretty and as long as you’re careful when heading downhill it’s safe.

-It’s located in Yogyakarta, and it serves amazing food at a stupidly low price.
-It’s probably considered to be a mid-range restaurants in Java, but compared to Europe prices, it’s crazy cheap.
+Roaster and Bear is located in Yogyakarta and it serves amazing food at a stupidly low price.
+It’s probably considered to be a mid-range restaurants in Java, but compared to Europe prices, it’s crazy cheap!

-The quality of food and flavour was amazing, and the coffee is the best in Java (which isn’t that great on a whole)- but this was awesome.
+The quality of food and flavour was amazing, and the coffee is among the best ones in Java (which isn’t that great on a whole) - but this was awesome.

 This is probably the most iconic street, not only in Yogyakarta, but in Java too.
 It’s the most “backpacker” place in all of Java and it’s got a really cool vibe.
-It’s a great place to meet other travellers, buy gifts and eat food.
+It’s a great place to meet other travellers, buy souvenirs, and discover authentic street food.

-Once a month they turn it into a chinatown style place with lots of great food.
-Probably one of the most famous Java attractions.
+Once a month they turn it into a Chinatown-style place with lots of even more amazing food.

-This was my favourite mountainous area of Yogyakarta, and picture spot.
-It’s not like the other picture spots, you walk out to little planks to get pictures in random little places/settings with an amazing view.
+Hutan Pinus Asri was my favourite mountainous area of Yogyakarta, and an awesome photo spot.
+It’s not like the other picture spots because you have to walk out to little planks to get pictures in random places/settings with an amazing view.

 In the wet season, the view would be even more epic, but we loved the pictures here, and it’s currently the cover image of our website (as of 2019!).

 Located on the coast of Yogyakarta, not many people venture this far out, but it’s definitely one of the top things to do in Java.
-This is a heart shaped flower on the sand.
+This is a gigantic heart-shaped flower arrangement on the sand.

 It’s actually another cool droning spot and you can see it’s full effect from above.
-But not only that, this is a great place to visit for the sand dunes, and you can try sand boarding ,or head in a jeep and drive around the dunes.
-Pretty epic!
+But not only that, this is a great place to visit for the sand dunes, and you can try sandboarding in the nearby southern beaches, or head in a jeep and drive around the dunes.
+Pretty epic, right?